yifan-lyu/Proofread/README.md

 # Proofread

-h1

-h2

-This folder stores the draft used for proof reading.
-Use github to review all the changes being made 2
+This folder stores the proposal for proofreading/later editing.

+A git version is saved for every progress made